NolanBerg/J.A.R.V.I.S.CLI/README.md

 ## Enable AI (optional)

-Jarvis can use a local LLM via [Ollama](https://ollama.com).
+Jarvis can use a local LLM via [Ollama](https://ollama.com) with context via JSON file to help with commands.
 One command handles everything:

 ```bash
 jarvis "ai setup"